ArvinZJC/PaimonTray/README.md

 - **How to use the downloaded `.msixbundle` file to install the app?**

   You can double-click the file to install the app via [the App Installer](https://apps.microsoft.com/store/detail/app-installer/9NBLGGH4NNS1?hl=en-gb&gl=GB).
 If it fails for any reason, you can try the following command at a PowerShell prompt.
+You may need an elevated PowerShell prompt if any error like "access is denied" occurs.

   ```PowerShell
   # NOTE: If you are using PowerShell 7+, please run the following command before using Add-AppxPackage.